About the Program

-- Learn to identify and understand key events, institutions, personalities, places, and concepts of ancient Greek and Roman culture.
+- Learn to identify and understand key events, institutions, personalities, places, and concepts of ancient Roman culture.

 - Gain a critical awareness of continuities and differences between and within cultures and of ideologies of gender, group identity, social status, and political organization.

 - Demonstrate the ability to interpret texts and material culture and to understand the implications of interpretive methods.

 - Demonstrate the ability to synthesize a well-organized argument from textual or other evidence and to express it in formal English prose.